Futures exchange: Clearing and margin mechanisms

-The margin system ensures that on any given day, if all parties in a trade closed their positions after variation margin payments after settlement, nobody would need to make any further payments as the losing side of the position would have already sent the whole amount, they owe to the profiting side of the position.
-The clearinghouse do not keep any variation margin.
-When traders cannot pay the variation margin they owe or are otherwise in default the clearing house closes their positions and tries to cover their remaining obligations to other traders using their posted initial margin and any reserves available to the clearing house.
+The margin system ensures that on any given day, if all parties in a trade closed their positions after variation margin payments after settlement, nobody would need to make any further payments, as the losing side of the position would have already sent the whole amount they owe to the profiting side of the position.
+The clearing house does not retain any variation margin.
+When traders cannot pay the variation margin they owe or are otherwise in default, the clearing house closes their positions and tries to cover their remaining obligations to other traders using their posted initial margin and any reserves available to the clearing house.
 Several popular methods are used to compute initial margins.
-They include the CME-owned SPAN (a grid simulation method used by the CME and about 70 other exchanges), STANS (a Monte Carlo simulation based methodology used by the Options Clearing Corporation (OCC)), TIMS (earlier used by the OCC, and still being used by a few other exchanges).
+They include the CME-owned SPAN (a grid simulation method used by the CME and about 70 other exchanges), STANS (a Monte Carlo simulation based methodology used by the Options Clearing Corporation (OCC)), and TIMS (earlier used by the OCC, and still being used by a few other exchanges).

 Traders do not interact directly with the exchange – they interact with clearing house members, usually futures brokers, who pass contracts and margin payments on to the exchange.
 Clearing house members are directly responsible for initial margin and variation margin requirements at the exchange even if their clients default on their obligations, so they may require more initial margin (but not variation margin) from their clients than is required by the exchange to protect themselves.
 Since clearing house members usually have many clients, they can net out margin payments from their client's offsetting positions.
-For example, if a clearing house member have half of their clients holding a total of 1000 long position in a contract, and half of their clients holding a total of 500 short position in a contract, the clearing house member is only responsible for the initial and variation margin of a net 500 contracts.
+For example, if a clearing house member has some of their clients holding a total of 900 long position in a contract, and some other clients holding a total of 500 short position in a contract, the clearing house member is only responsible for the initial and variation margin of a net 400 contracts.